-This is a write up of my experience of week 4 of the 300 hour yoga teacher training with Sampoorna Yoga in Goa India.
+This is a write up of my experience of week 4 of the 300 hour yoga teacher training with Sampoorna – Yoga Teacher Training School in India.
 If you haven’t already you might want to take a look the first blogs in this series.
 This article follows on from the previous articles which wrote up my experience in weeks 1-3.
 There are also earlier articles in the series that looked at considerations and advice I would give before committing to a yoga teacher training and my preparation before the course.

 Classes in week 4:

 We have learnt so much over the last few weeks!
 There was still new content to cover in week 4 as well as making sure that we were prepared for the final exam!